 The 1991 Constitution of Yemen does not guarantee the right to life but physical punishment and inhumane treatment during arrest, detention, or imprisonment are expressly prohibited.Art.
-48, 1991 Constitution of Yemen.The Constitution does not guarantee the right to freedom of assembly.
+48, 1991 Constitution of Yemen.The Constitution does not guarantee the right to freedom of assembly, although under Article 51 citizens have the right "to submit their complaints, criticisms, and suggestions to the various government bodies directly or indirectly".

 Article 36 provides that the state is the authority to establish the